ozumoo/AAIT-Investment-Fund-Details/task.md

 Containerize your Laravel application using Docker.
 Consider using Dependency Injection where applicable.
 Continue to improve test coverage to reach 100%.
-Any additional improvements or features you want to add.

 - [ ] Task 13: GitHub Repository
 Create a GitHub repository for your project.